Understanding Living Will vs Last Will: Key Differences and Benefits Explained

 Overlapping Scenarios

 Some believe that living wills and last wills might overlap in scenarios.
 However, these documents serve different functions.
-A living will activates during incapacitation to provide medical directives.
-Its focus is on healthcare choices, like refusing certain treatments.
-Meanwhile, a last will only comes into effect upon death.
+A living will activate during incapacitation to provide medical directives.
+Its focus is on healthcare choices, like refusing specific treatments.
+Meanwhile, a last will only come into effect upon death.
 It doesn’t address medical care, only asset distribution and guardianship of minors.
 Even though both documents are part of end-of-life planning, they are activated under separate circumstances.
 Misunderstanding this can result in unpreparedness during critical times.

 Conclusion